eliataylor/promptautomator/README.md

 - `python main.py examples/music-catalogue-prompts.csv examples/music-catalogue-configs.csv examples/music-catalogue-userdata.csv`
 - [x] To copy the individual results into a single index file for the front-end to load:
 - `python indexer.py index_results`
+- [x] To index your surveys for the React app to display:
+- `python indexer.py index_survey examples/music-catalogue-userdata.csv `

 --------